top of page

 Neighborhood 2

 While Fairfield is a really nice place to live (in fact, Money Magazine rated Fairfield as one of the top 50 places to live in the country), it’s not exactly what you would consider a destination city.
 Fans visiting Sacred Heart will not find many options for dining or lodging close to campus.
 To the north of campus on Park Avenue is a residential area, and a few miles to the south is urban Bridgeport.
 Fans looking for places to eat may have to drive a bit.
-The downtown areas of both Fairfield and Bridgeport have plenty of options for the hungry Pioneer fan.
+The downtown areas of both Fairfield and Bridgeport have plenty of choices for the visiting Pioneer fan.

 Fans 2

 The crowd at a Sacred Heart baseball game is a “friends and family” type of gathering.
 Crowds range in number between 100-200 people.
-Many of the fans in attendance have a personal connection with the players on the field, and are vocal in their support of the home team throughout the game.
+Many of the fans in attendance have a personal connection with the players on the field and are vocal in their support of the home team throughout the game.
 With Sacred Heart’s schedule consisting largely of local opponents, it’s not unusual to see visiting fans mixed in among the Pioneer supporters.

 Access 3